Troubleshoot

 no-partition

 When a machine has no partition, the metal-hammer has not yet registered the machine at the metal-api.
-Instead, the machine was created through metal-stack's event machinery, which does not have a lot of information about a machine (e.g. a PXE boot event was reported from the pixiecore).
+Instead, the machine was created through metal-stack's event machinery, which does not have a lot of information about a machine (e.g. a PXE boot event was reported from the pixiecore), or just by the metal-bmc which discovered the machine through DHCP.

 This can usually happen on the very first boot of a machine and the machine's hardware is not supported by metal-stack, leading to the metal-bmc being unable to report BMC details to the metal-api (a metal-bmc report sets the partition id of a machine) and the metal-hammer not finishing the machine registration phase.